Avi Yemini: Views

 Yemini is a far-right provocateur, who has been described by The Sydney Morning Herald as having a pronounced dislike of trans-rights activists and climate science.
 He is critical of what he sees as a middle-class, soft-left ideology, which he believes is supported by "woke elites", an entitled political class, and the mainstream media.
 The politics of Avi Yemini's Australian branch of Rebel News have been described as "anti-leftist".

 Although Yemini grew up in an ultra-Orthodox family, he describes himself as not being Orthodox.
 He only wears a kippah when attending synagogue or being interviewed by the media.
 Yemini has described himself as a "proud Zionist" and as being "proudly anti-Islam".
 He has described Islam as a "barbaric ideology", and Muslim countries as "Islamic shitholes".
 At a 2018 demonstration against the imprisonment of Tommy Robinson, Yemini declared himself to be "the world's proudest Jewish Nazi", later saying that it was an "obvious joke".
 Through the Australian Liberty Alliance, his collaboration with Robinson and Rebel News, he has been affiliated with the counter-jihad movement.

+In April 2025, fact-checking organization FakeReporter reported that Yemini was one of 30 prominent Twitter accounts promoting content from Gazawood, an Israeli Twitter account which attempts to discredit Palestinians by claiming they are exaggerating or faking their casualties.